-Amanda Powers is a Research and Program Associate in the Democracy Program, where she focuses on promoting fair, diverse, and impartial courts.
+Amanda Powers is a research and program associate in the Brennan Center Democracy Program, where she focuses on promoting fair, diverse, and impartial courts.
 Prior to joining the Brennan Center, Amanda interned at the Defending Digital Democracy Project, where she performed research on voting and elections as well as election-related litigation.
 She also interned at the Brookings Institution and designed and published a scorecard evaluating state voting policies during a pandemic.
 In addition, Amanda completed internships with Elizabeth Warren for President, the Democratic National Committee, and Generation Citizen.

 Amanda graduated from Harvard College with an AB in Social Studies with a focus on civic and political engagement in the contemporary United States.
 As an undergraduate, she led a university-wide voter engagement campaign as Co-Chair of the Harvard Votes Challenge, served as Campus Outreach Director of the Harvard College Democrats, and volunteered with the Small Claims Advisory Service to provide legal support to Massachusetts residents.